 New York Road Runners Midnight Run

-This annual race through Central Park is a good alternative to the Times Square New Year’s Eve ritual: instead of revelers standing in place, there will be a costume contest and parade and a 4-mile fun run.
+This annual race through Central Park is an active alternative to the Times Square New Year’s Eve ritual.
+Instead of standing in place, revelers can partake in a costume contest, parade and a 4-mile fun run.
 A limited number of same-day registration kits will be available at the race, but it’s free to watch.